 Thank you for your interest in volunteering at the Student Success Centre.
 Applications will be accepted on an ongoing basis.
 Please complete the application if you'd like to be contacted for the next round of interviews.
 You'll be contacted as positions become available.

-The Student Success Centre has four undergraduate positions: Academic Advising, Facilitator, PASS Assistant and Student Service.
+The Student Success Centre has two undergraduate positions: PASS Assistant and Virtual Study Hall Peer.
 All volunteer positions require a commitment of three to five hours per week.

 The PASS Assistant Peer Helpers provide support in the Peer-Assisted Study Sessions (PASS) for various courses.
 You'll build co-facilitation skills and learn how to encourage a peer collaborative approach to learning.
 For more information regarding PASS, please refer to the PASS page.

-In all roles, Peer Helpers will work with SSC staff on projects as needed, as well as have the opportunity to present seminars about academic strategies and study skills at SSC events such as W2RAP Up in November and April.
+In all roles, Peer Helpers will work with SSC staff on projects as needed, and may have the opportunity to present seminars about academic strategies and study skills at SSC events.

-The Student Success Centre strives to create a learning environment for the Academic Support Peer Helpers.
+The Student Success Centre strives to create a learning environment for the all Peer Helpers.
 Peers will have the opportunity to perform all functions as the schedule allows; however, peers will primarily perform the functions of their designated role.
 Please click on the links below for detailed descriptions of the positions: